 You will be rejected.
 There is no escaping it.
 Some people are going to be rude and insulting.
 But if your intention is simply to introduce yourself and establish a rapport with a prospect, you’ll be able to see beyond the rejection and focus on the encounters that have the potential to turn into a sale.

 Canvassing door-to-to door for sales may sound like an outdated strategy, but If you follow these nine tips you will be on your way towards creating a positive rapport with your prospects that advertising and online marketing can’t provide.
 And when it comes to getting an edge on the competition, the personal touch that knocking on doors establishes will go a long way towards distinguishing you from your rivals.
 What you need is a platform allowing you to create proposals on the spot and to show the impact of different layouts and financing options to your clients.
-This is one of Solargraf's main features and we want you to give it a shot with a free 14 days trial.

 Up next: mistakes to avoid when selling solar